handejong/Ex-vivo-ephys-toolset/README.md

             >> this_sweepset.settings.baseline_info.method='standard';
             >> output_sweepset.settings.baseline_info.substracted=true;

 This will substract the baseline (defined as the average value between 10ms and 100ms) from eacht sweep individually.
 If 'baseline_info.start' and 'baseline_info.end' are not manually set, they are 1ms and 100ms by default.
-Method is also 'standard' by default.
+The method is also set to 'standard' by default.
 Instead of manually setting 'baseline_info.substracted' to true, one can press 'Q' on the active figure or type:

             >> output_sweepset.substract_baseline;

-This is toggle baseline substraction.
+This will toggle baseline substraction.
 Substraction method 'whole trace':

             >> this_sweepset.settings.baseline_info.method='whole_trace';
             note: this just sets the method.
 Toggle baseline substraction as above.